 Open banking regulations

 The legal framework for open banking is limited by the European Directive on Digital Payment Services PSD2, which came into force in 2018.
-It is this law that regulates access to payment processing by third parties with the prior consent of the client.
+It is this law that regulates access to secure payment processing by third parties with the prior consent of the client.

 Like all good financial technologies, open banking is very secure.
 It is implemented by banks; therefore, it is subject to strict control measures.
 Open Banking is the result of PSD2, but they are not the same.